TheMisinformationGame/MisinformationGame/docs/articles/building/index.md

 Well, not everything.
 Actually, **configuration!**

-All configuration for studies in the Misinformation Game is done in big Google Sheets spreadsheets.
+All configuration for studies in the Misinformation Game is done in big spreadsheets on Google Sheets.
 These spreadsheets may then be downloaded from Google Sheets and uploaded to The Misinformation Game for presentation to research participants.